Mubelotix/admarus-blog/content/blog/mvp-release.md

 [Kubo](https://github.com/ipfs/kubo) runs a daemon on port `4001` and provides an HTTP API on port `5001`.
 Admarus runs a daemon on port `4002` and provides an HTTP API on port `5002`.

-Kubo offers a webui.
-Admarus offers a webui.
+Like IPFS, Admarus has a web user interface and a public gateway for convenience.

 Admarus is intented to run on machines that are running Kubo.
 When you run run the daemon, it automatically connects to Kubo.